Program Dates: January 3 - 14, 2020

-Transnational relations between the United States and the Spanish Caribbean have shaped contemporary notions of identity, culture and citizenship on both sides of the equation.
-Questions of legal status, economic inequality and cultural agency are resolved in close relationship to each community, both on the mainland and in each country.
+Transnational relations between the United States and the Spanish Caribbean have shaped contemporary notions of identity, culture and citizenship in both sides of the equation.
+Questions of legal status, economic inequality and cultural agency are resolved in close relationship to each community, both in the mainland and in their home country.
 While Puerto Ricans possess a powerful tool for mobility in their US citizenship, it is not an insurance policy against poverty, corruption or mismanagement.
-Decaying natural resources, often affected by a lack of adequate planning, mismanagement, and climate change also come into play affecting communities, many of which are poor and underrepresented.
-To avoid displacement residents seek ways to increase participation in decision-making and become advocates for the protection of their environment.
+Decaying natural resources, often affected by lack of adequate planning, mismanagement, and climate change also come into play affecting communities, many of which are poor and underrepresented.
+To avoid displacement, residents seek ways to increase participation in decision-making and become advocates for the protection of their environment.

-Puerto Rico as an unincorporated territory of the United States faces severe economic challenges that have fueled a large exodus to the mainland as people seek shelter from uncertainty, thus bridging markets and reshaping borders and countries.
-Traditional relations between birthplace and residence, identity and citizenship, borders and boundaries are considered anew.
+Puerto Rico as an unincorporated territory of the United States faces severe economic challenges that have fueled a large exodus to the mainland as people seek shelter from uncertainty, thus bridging markets and reshaping borders and boundaries.
+Traditional relations between birthplace and residence, identity and citizenship, borders and boundaries are presented anew.

-14 students will be selected to participate in the seminar (7 from each institution).
+20 students will be selected to participate in the seminar (10 from Harvard University, 10 from UPR).
 Undergraduate and graduate students are both eligible to apply.
 Preference will be given to graduate students, and/or students whose research interests best align with the themes of the seminar.
 Fluency in Spanish is highly desirable.

 Each student will write a paper focused on selected topics.
 A project blog will feature the writings of participants, together with photos and video.

 The PRWI is generously supported by the Wilbur Marvin Foundation.
 Students chosen to participate will receive funding for airfare, lodging (at URI), a daily stipend, and local transportation.
 Cultural activities will also be provided.